It is four thirty in the morning and fire camp rumbles with sounds.

 Teresa’s job at the August Complex fire camp is doing laundry.
 Yep, I’m not kidding!

 Firefighters and all the support teams needed to run fire camp generate a huge amount of dirty laundry.
 Each Cal-Fire incident command post has a laundry crew.
-The laundry workers generally have eight or nine-hour shifts each day.
+Generally, the laundry workers have eight or nine-hour shifts each day.

 Doing laundry at fire camp is not quite as easy as doing laundry at home.
 The laundry units are large trailers that run on generators.
 The water for laundry is stored in huge bags that can hold around 200 gallons of water.